freenas/freenas-docs/userguide/storage.rst

 Add a spare by going to
 :menuselection:`Storage --> Volume Manager`.
-Select the volume to extend from the :guilabel:`Volume to extend` drop down.
+Select the volume to extend from the :guilabel:`Volume to extend` drop- down.
 Choose a disk from the list of :guilabel:`Available disks` and click :guilabel:`+` to add that disk to the volume.
 Select *spare* in the :guilabel:`Volume layout` drop down.
 Click :guilabel:`Extend Volume`